learning2hash/learning2hash.github.io/tutorial.md

 ## Audio Indexing with Locality Sensitive Hashing (LSH)

+### Getting our hands dirty

-Most of the time, to really understand a new technique, its good to just dive straight into coding it up and applying the method to an interesting dataset.
-In this tutorial we will code our own custom implementation of locality sensitive hashing (LSH) for the *cosine* and *euclidean distances* and evaluate the quality and speed of retrieval compared to a brute-force approach.
+Most of the time, to really understand a new technique, it's a good idea to just dive straight into coding it up and applying the method to an interesting dataset.
+In this tutorial we will code our own custom implementation of locality sensitive hashing (LSH) for the [cosine]() and *euclidean distances](https://en.wikipedia.org/wiki/Euclidean_distance) and evaluate the quality and speed of retrieval compared to a brute-force approach.
+Once you've completed this tutorial you'll be in a position to wield the power of LSH on any type of dataset of your choice, and you'll be in a great position to start exploring [state-of-the-art methods)[https://learning2hash.github.io/papers.html] that learn the distribution of data when indexing the database.

+Specifically we will investigate, and seek answers to the following questions:

+1. Which LSH parameters are optimal for the audio retrieval?
+2. Can we outperform brute-force search in terms of query-time, and if so by how much?
+3. How does the quality of nearest neighbours compare to brute-force search?

-#### Obtaining and pre-processing the dataset
+### Obtaining and pre-processing the dataset

 We will index and search the [AudioSet](https://research.google.com/audioset/) dataset kindly provided by Google Research.
 Our goal is to find, for a query audio snippet, similar sounds from the database very very quickly.